 The George Floyd case has sparked a global movement of protests against racial, systemic and social injustice.
 The fact that the Black Lives Matter movement is increasingly coming into social focus due to the media attention to the incident is an important development.
 However, as attention grows, the relevance of the topic is not new.
 In addition to racism, police violence against marginalized groups is a problem that has existed for many years.
-And the Black Lives Matter Global Network has existed since 2013 for precisely this reason.
-This makes it clear that peaceful protests and the struggle for justice must take precedence over acute events.
+And the Black Lives Matter Global Network has been in existence since 2013 for precisely this reason.
+This makes it clear that peaceful protests and the fight for justice must take place beyond acute events.
 We must continuously and sustainably fight for positive change and actually achieve it.
 How this works is shown by many activists who have committed themselves to the fight for justice with their activism.

 5 personalities whose activism inspires us to be part of promoting positive change